-Unit Title L4S5 Contributing to an Inclusive Culture Level 4 Cre edit Value 2 Gu ided Learning Hours 10 Lea arning Outcomes Asses Assessment Criteria 1.
-Understand how to demonstrate inclusive 1.1 Analyse the role and responsibilities of a sales professional towards others workplace behaviours 1.2 Explain language that supports inclusive relationships in the workplace 1.3 Evaluate inclusive workplace behaviours that sales professionals use 2.
+Unit Title L4S5 Contributing to an Inclusive Culture Un it Ofqual ref.no.
+M/65 0/7934 Lev /el 4 Cre edit Value 2 Gu ided Learning Hours 10 Lea arning Outcomes Asses Assessment Criteria 1.
+Understand how to demonstrate inclusive 1.1 Analyse the role and responsibilities of a sales professional towards others workplace behaviours Explain language that supports inclusive relationships in the workplace 1.3 Evaluate inclusive workplace behaviours that sales professionals use 2.
 Be able to contribute to an 2.1 Promote an inclusive workplace culture in sales activities inclusive organisational culture 2.2 Respond to team conflict and challenges demonstrating positive regard for others

+Additio nal Infor mation

+Unit purpose and aims To enable learners to understand how to demonstrate inclusive workplace behaviours.
+Learners will contribute to an inclusive organisational culture during their sales activities.

+ationship Not linked to the apprenticeship standard.

+n the uni

+tandards

+init within the 15.4 - Marketing and Sales

+ubject/s

+ation sys [.] ve Conte

-Additiona Additional Information Unit purpo ose and aims To enable learners to understand how to demonstrate inclusive workplace behaviours.
-Learners will contribute to an inclusive organisational culture during their sales activities. between t apprentice the relationship the unit and eship standards of the unit within the Not linked to the apprenticeship standard.
-15.4 - Marketing and Sales Ofqual sub classificati bject/sector ion system Indicative 1. modelling inclusion inclusion in the supporting flex challenging in a implementing The role of equipartication organisational The language for pronouns, add contributions, What is mean support, and a The behaviour others, e.g., im consistent dec questioning ov groups, conflict esponsibilities that sales professional have towards others, e.g., role usivity, living organisational values, mentoring diverse talent, xible working, preventing discrimination and harassment, appropriate behaviour, promoting equality, diversity and inclusion, relevant policies and procedures, developing best practice etc. uality, diversity and inclusion in workplace interactions in relation to policy and legislation that supports inclusive relationships with others, e.g., use of relevant lressing people by their preferred names, thanking people for etc. to by unconditional positive regard, e.g., expressing empathy, acceptance to someone, regardless of what they say or do. that sales professionals should demonstrate to show regard for npartial and non-judgemental treatment of others, fair and cision-making, respect and appreciation, valuing differences, wn biases, constructive challenge, being an ally for marginalised et resolution techniques, discretion/confidentiality, recognising and s' strengths etc.
+1. • The role and re modelling inclusion supporting flex challenging ina- implementing The role of equ organisational The language to pronouns, add contributions, What is meant support, and a The behaviour others, e.g., im consistent dec questioning ov groups, conflic esponsibilities that sales professional have towards others, e.g., role usivity, living organisational values, mentoring diverse talent, kible working, preventing discrimination and harassment, appropriate behaviour, promoting equality, diversity and inclusion, relevant policies and procedures, developing best practice etc. uality, diversity and inclusion in workplace interactions in relation to policy and legislation that supports inclusive relationships with others, e.g., use of relevant ressing people by their preferred names, thanking people for etc. by unconditional positive regard, e.g., expressing empathy, cceptance to someone, regardless of what they say or do. s that sales professionals should demonstrate to show regard for npartial and non-judgemental treatment of others, fair and ision-making, respect and appreciation, valuing differences, wn biases, constructive challenge, being an ally for marginalised tt resolution techniques, discretion/confidentiality, recognising and s' strengths etc.

-2. • The approaches that can be used to promote an inclusive workplace, e.g., informal and formal communication, addressing individual beliefs and opinions, overcoming custom and practice issues, dealing with conscious and unconscious bias, challenging poor practice, promoting culture change training and awareness, using real life events, pro-actively supporting colleagues and employees etc. • How teams in the workplace may differ from each other • How personal values can affect teams • Possible types of problem behaviour and causes of disagreement and conflict • How to deal with individual team member differences
+2. • The approache es that can be used to promote an inclusive workplace, e.g., informal mmunication, addressing individual beliefs and opinions, overcoming

+Specifications for Level 3 Qualifications in Executive Professional Sales custom and practice issues, dealing with conscious and unconscious bias, challenging poor practice, promoting culture change training and awareness, using real life events, pro-actively supporting colleagues and employees etc. How teams in the workplace may differ from each other How personal values can affect teams Possible types of problem behaviour and causes of disagreement and conflict How to deal with individual team member differences